emqx/blog/en/201908/emqx-persistence-plug-in-series-influxdb-data-storage.md

-## Configure EMQ X server
+## Configure EMQX server

-EMQ X is installed via RPM, the InfluxDB related configuration file is located in  the directory of `/etc/emqx/plugins/emqx_backend_influxdb.conf`, and the InfluxDB plugin only supports message storage considering the function location.
+EMQX is installed via RPM, the InfluxDB related configuration file is located in  the directory of `/etc/emqx/plugins/emqx_backend_influxdb.conf`, and the InfluxDB plugin only supports message storage considering the function location.

 **Configure the connection address and connection pool size：**